JhumanJ/OpnForm/README.md

 <a href="https://console.algora.io/org/OpnForm/bounties?status=completed"><img src="https://img.shields.io/endpoint?url=https%3A%2F%2Fconsole.algora.io%2Fapi%2Fshields%2FOpnForm%2Fbounties%3Fstatus%3Dcompleted" alt="Rewarded Bounties"></a>
 </p>

-OpnForm is an open-source form builder, providing an alternative to products like Typeform, JotForm, and Tally.
+OpnForm is an open-source form builder.

+## Get Started

+The easiest way to get started with OpnForm is to sign up for our [managed service in the Cloud](https://opnform.com/).
+You get support, backups, upgrades, and more.
+Your data is safe and secure, and you don't need to worry about maintenance or infrastructure.
+Check out our quick overview of [cloud vs self-hosting](https://docs.opnform.com/deployment/cloud-vs-self-hosting).

 ## Key Features

--   No-code form builder with unlimited fields & submissions
+-   🚀 No-code builder with unlimited forms & submissions
--   Various input types (Text, Date, URL, File uploads, etc.)
+-   📝 Various input types: Text, Date, URL, File uploads & much more
--   Embeddable forms
+-   🌐 Embed anywhere
--   Email notifications
+-   📧 Email notifications
--   Integrations (Slack, Webhooks)
+-   💬 Integrations (Slack, Webhooks, Discord)
--   Form logic and customization options
+-   🧠 Form logic & customization
+-   🛡️ Captcha protection
+-   📊 Form analytics

 For a complete list of features and detailed documentation, visit our [Technical Documentation](https://docs.opnform.com).